BUTTERNUT SQUASH CHILI

 Ok, you’re going to have to trust me on this… I love this recipe.
 The sweetness of the butternut squash goes beautifully with the spiciness of the chili.
-The inspiration for this recipe was found on the Food Network.
-It is exceptionally perfect for trying out a new Fall recipe.
+It is perfect for trying out a new Fall/Winter recipe.
 The addition of chia seeds provides extra protein, texture and thickness.
 They are also a great source of Omega-3 and micronutrients.
 The ground coriander adds another depth of flavor, being somewhat sweet with a bit of citrus flavor.
 If you don’t want to use it, you can always increase your cumin by 2 teaspoons instead.
 The dish will still be great.
 There are 5 servings in this recipe.
-Each serving covers your protein and vegetables for one meal.
-Be sure to add your fat.
+A serving covers your protein, veggie, and fat.

-1 Tbs. virgin coconut, macadamia nut, avocado or grapeseed oil
+- 1 Tbs. virgin coconut, macadamia nut, avocado oil

 Heat oil over medium-high heat in a large pan or Dutch oven.
 Add the ground beef/turkey, breaking up chunks with a wooden spoon until nicely browned.
 Reduce heat to medium and add the onion and garlic.
 Cook until soft (about 3 minutes).